brunokoga/pathfinder-markdown/prd_markdown/monsters/golem.md

 ## Shield Guardians

 A spellcaster with enough talent, resources, and inspiration can create a special variant of a golem known as a shield guardian.
-Any true golem can be created as a shield guardian, but the choice to do so must be made during the golem's construction—a completed golem cannot later be âupgradedâ to function as a shield guardian.
+Any true golem can be created as a shield guardian, but the choice to do so must be made during the golem's construction—a completed golem cannot later be “upgraded” to function as a shield guardian.

 Shield guardians are designed to serve as bodyguards.
 When created, a shield guardian is keyed to a magical amulet that is constructed at the same time as (and as part of the cost of) the guardian.
 Henceforth, it regards the wearer of that amulet as its master, protecting and following that individual everywhere (unless specifically commanded not to do so).
 If a shield guardian's amulet is destroyed, the guardian ceases to function until a new one is created.
 If the wearer dies but the amulet is intact, the shield guardian carries out the last command it was given.